zahrabeng/mark-nodejs-proj--my-little-server/README.md

 Read and follow [this guide from Postman](https://learning.postman.com/docs/getting-started/sending-the-first-request/) on sending requests.

 Don't worry too much right now about the different types of requests - we're focusing on `GET` requests (which is why there is `app.get` all over the place in `server.ts`, to handle GET requests).
+(If you want to read ahead, [MDN has some good docs on HTTP request types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).)

 Once you've made your first `GET` request as per the Postman docs, try making `GET` requests to some of the following: